alephgamma/RHCA-study-notes/1_EX447_study_notes.md

 ### Task breakdown
 1. Manage advanced inventories
+   - Clicketty click the GUI
-2. Create a dynamic inventory from an identity management server or a database server
+3. Create a dynamic inventory from an identity management server or a database server
+   - Clicketty click the GUI
-3. Create machine credentials to access inventory hosts
+4. Create machine credentials to access inventory hosts
-   1. Clicketty click the GUI
+   - Clicketty click the GUI
 5. Create a source control credential
-   1. Clicketty click the GUI
+   - Clicketty click the GUI

 ## 10. Manage Ansible Tower projects
 Create a project and then a job template